Cauchy Sequences in Fuzzy Metric Spaces and Fixed Point Theorems: Fuzzy -contractive Mappings

-As in \cite{Wardowski-2013}, we let $\cH$ be the family of all strictly decreasing bijections $\eta:(0,1]\to[0,\infty)$.
-In a recent paper, Wardowski \cite{Wardowski-2013} introduced the notion of fuzzy $\cH$-contractive mappings, and proved a fixed point theorem for such mappings.
+As in \cite{Wardowski-2013}, let $\cH$ be the family of all strictly decreasing bijections $\eta:(0,1]\to[0,\infty)$.
+Wardowski \cite{Wardowski-2013} introduced the notion of fuzzy $\cH$-contractive mappings, and proved a fixed point theorem for such mappings.
 In \cite{Gregori-Minana-2014}, it is shown that fuzzy $\cH$-contractive mappings are included in the class of fuzzy $\psi$-contractive mappings ($\psi\in\Psi$).
 One might define new fuzzy contractive mappings by composing functions $\eta\in\cH$ with gauge functions $\phi\in\Phi_1$.
 Given $\eta\in\cH$ and $\phi\in\Phi_1$, let us call a self-map $T$ of a fuzzy metric space $(X,M,*)$ a \emph{fuzzy $\phi$-$\cH$-contractive mapping}, if

 We show that these kinds of fuzzy contractive mappings are included in the class of fuzzy $\psi$-contractive mappings ($\psi\in\Psi_1$).
-First, we have the following result.